fidelix-project/fidelix/doc/install.md

 boot (currently the default on all systems), make sure you also create a BIOS Boot Partition with partition type `EF02`.
 Otherwise, the bootloader installation will fail.

+## Mounting the Installation Target Devices

+Mount all of the drives and partitions that you are installing Fidelix to under `/mnt` using the heirarchy you want for the final system.

 ## Installing the System Software